 This Objects can be top level Objects, parents, as they are also called or Child Objects.

-Oracle Sales Cloud puts at our disposal 3 ways we can access this Objects:
+Oracle Sales Cloud puts at our disposal 3 ways we can access these Objects:

-Lets say we want to sum up all the Qualities in all the Revenue
+Let's say we want to sum up all the quantities in the Revenue lines of an Opportunity:

 def vQuatity = 0